The Ultimate Guide to Cooking Delicious Ham

 • Preheat the Oven: Preheat your oven to 325°F (160°C).
 This ensures even cooking and helps to create a crispy crust.
 This is a crucial step, as it guarantees a consistent temperature throughout the cooking process, resulting in a perfectly cooked ham.

-• The Roasting Time: The cooking time will depend on the size and type of ham you're using.
+• The roasting time: The cooking time will depend on the size and type of ham you're using.
 As a general rule, allow 15-20 minutes per pound for a bone-in ham and 10-15 minutes per pound for a boneless ham.
 This is a guideline, but always check the packaging for specific recommendations.

 • The Temperature Check: Use a meat thermometer to ensure the ham is cooked through.
 The internal temperature should reach 145°F (63°C) for a safe and delicious ham.
 Don't rely on visual cues alone, as they can be misleading.
 A meat thermometer is your best friend in ensuring a safe and perfectly cooked ham.